Parvatisg/DevOpsClassCodes/README.md

 Addressbook Tutorial
 ====================
 Checking the webhook.
-Checking email notifications for wrong build using Jenkins New line to understand the git build peridically Jenkins job (Cronjob).
+Executing the task on the jenkins slave server Checking email notifications for wrong build using Jenkins New line to understand the git build peridically Jenkins job (Cronjob).
 New line to understand the Poll SCM